In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 ElliptiGO has 4 distinct options for those seeking an elliptical stride stand-up riding experience.

-The 3C model is ideal for those who are new to riding stand-up bicycles or bikes in general.
+The 3C model is ideal for those who are new to riding stand-up bicycles or bikes in general – more like the beginner exercise bike version for stand-up riding.
 Its 3-gear range allows for experimentation with different speeds and terrains and provides a comfortable introduction for novice riders.

 The ElliptiGO 11R is intended for what the company calls “the ultimate elliptical cycling experience”.
-11 speeds, vibration-dampening carbon fiber drive arms, and a sleek 39.4 pound frame makes this the ideal choice for high performance cyclists.
+11 speeds, vibration-dampening carbon fiber drive arms, and a sleek 39.4-pound frame make this the ideal choice for high-performance cyclists.

 ElliptiGO Arc 8